slatedocs/slate/source/includes/_accounts.md

 To use the account system, the user specifies a username and password.
 Everything else is done automatically for the user.
 The only requirement for the password is that it be at least 6 characters long.

 A private key (+ derived public key and address) is automatically generated for the user.
 A secret key derived from the password using PBKDF2, along with a random 128-bit initialization vector, is used to encrypt the private key (using AES-256).
-The username, encrypted private key, and initialization vector are stored with [Firebase](https://www.firebase.com/).
+The username, encrypted private key, and initialization vector are stored in the browser's `localStorage`.

-<aside class="success">Our account system is <b>trustless</b> because only the user's encrypted key is stored.
-The user's randomly-generated private key is encrypted using their password, then indexed by username and stored with Firebase.
-The user's password is never stored (not even a hash of it), nor is their public key or their address.
-Neither we nor Firebase have any access to the user's account.
-We can't see your account balance, your transaction history, or anything else.</aside>

 Transaction signing and serialization is entirely carried out in the browser using [ethereumjs-tx](https://github.com/ethereum/ethereumjs-tx) and the `eth_sendRawTransaction` RPC; the plaintext private key never touches our servers at any time.